 After the suicide of her first husband on the political defeat of the Toyotomi clan by Ieyasu, she was married off again to Honda Heihachiro Tadatoki, the daimyo of Himeji and lived in the castle for 10 years until the death of her husband, when she became a nun and passed the rest of her life in Tokyo.
 Readers of James Clavell's blockbuster Shogun may recognise some of the details and intrigue of the story.

-Himeji Castle Details
+Visiting Himeji Castle

 There are guided tours of Himeji Castle available in English.